 - Get some maps and mark the places you like the sound of on them.
 Looking at others' travel blogs and reading some travel stories helps.

 - Get some travel books from the library and work out how much you need for the sort of things you want to do.

 - Itemise expensive things, and do both an el cheapo option and a more flexible budget for your daily allowance.
 If you are selling up, for god’s sake, leave a little for setting up when you get back!

 - Work out how long you can go for, and plan a rough route between the places on your map.

 - Don't plan to be travelling all the time; give yourself time to meet people, to smell the air and eat the food.

 - Buy your tickets, get your shots and drug kit sorted, get travel insurance that covers you for the things you want to do, and go!

-- When in country, take a notebook to write down what you spend.
+- When travelling, take a notebook to write down what you spend.
 Adjust your travel budget and plans accordingly; avoiding touristy spots always helps.

-For the Murray, there was minimal information on the upper leg.
+When I was planning the upper section of the Murray, I found minimal information on the upper leg.
 Of the four known accounts that completed this leg, one party nearly died of hypothermia, another party struggled due to poor gear choice, and there was no information on the other two explorers.
 At least no-one died, so it can't be too bad right?